juexinwang/scGNN/tutorial/Tutorial.md

 ## Installation:

-Tested on Ubuntu 16.04 and CentOS 7 with Python 3.6.8
+Installation Tested on Ubuntu 16.04 and CentOS 7 with Python 3.6.8

 ### From Source: